CCM Core Functions

 5. Inclusive Governance

-The CCM ensures that all constituencies — including people living with HIV, TB, and Malaria — have a meaningful voice in decisions affecting program design and implementation.
-This includes maintaining constituency representation requirements and supporting non-government member participation.
+CCM-RW ensures that all constituencies, including people living with and affected by HIV, tuberculosis (TB), and malaria, have a meaningful voice in decisions related to program design and implementation.
+This includes ensuring compliance with constituency representation requirements and facilitating the effective participation of non-governmental members in CCM processes.